TritonSE/onboarding/writeup/part-1/1-2-Task-checkoff.md

    };
    ```
 2. Use the `validationResult` and `validationErrorParser` functions to validate the request body.
 See the `createTask` function in the same file for an example. `validationErrorParser` will stop the request and generate a 400 response by itself if the request body doesn't contain valid Task data.
+3. Add an `UpdateTaskBody` type similar to `CreateTaskBody`.
+Then, when you extract fields from `req.body`, cast `req.body` to `UpdateTaskBody`, like the `createTask` function does with `CreateTaskBody`.
+This provides type safety and avoids linter errors with unknown types.
-3. Compare the `:id` from the request URL (`req.params.id`; see `getTask` for an example) with the `_id` in the request body (`req.body._id`).
+4. Compare the `:id` from the request URL (`req.params.id`; see `getTask` for an example) with the `_id` in the request body (`req.body._id`).
 If they're not equal, return a 400 response (just call `res.status(400);`).
-4. Use the [`Model.findByIdAndUpdate()`](<https://mongoosejs.com/docs/api/model.html#Model.findByIdAndUpdate()>) Mongoose function to update the Task in the database with the given ID.
+5. Use the [`Model.findByIdAndUpdate()`](<https://mongoosejs.com/docs/api/model.html#Model.findByIdAndUpdate()>) Mongoose function to update the Task in the database with the given ID.
 (Actually, there are several functions you can use; any approach that works is valid.)
    1. Remember to `await` the returned `Query`.
    2. If the returned `Query` gives us null, then there was no object in the database with that ID.
 In that case, return a 404 response.
    3. Otherwise, return a 200 response containing the updated Task.
 The result of `findByIdAndUpdate` is the original Task, so you should execute a new query like in `getTask`.
-5. Add the new route to `src/routes/task.ts`.
+6. Add the new route to `src/routes/task.ts`.
 Similar to `createTask`, use the `updateTask` validation chain provided in `src/validators/task.ts`.
-6. Test your implementation.
+7. Test your implementation.
 Make sure your backend is running locally, then call the new route through Postman or run the following command with your own values filled in:

    ```shell
    curl -X "PUT" http://127.0.0.1:3001/api/task/<paste a Task ID from your database here> \
      -H "Content-Type: application/json" \